guix77/react-blockcerts/README.md

 # React Blockcerts

+**July 23, 2020: This project is not maintained for now, in favor of Auther, a complete Blockcerts v2 opensource solution https://github.com/AutherOrg**

 ## Introduction

 This component for React allows to view and verify certificates compliant with the Blockcerts standard.